hypochoco/engine/readme.md

 For Xcode, run `cmake -G Xcode ..` in the build directory and open Xcode project file.
 - For macOS, turn on macOS flag / bool in graphics (look into putting this in a config somewhere...)

+Add files into Xcode, then add to build stuff ...

 ## High Level Goals
 - Graphics engine (additional shader code, compute shaders?)